surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 ### Object methods management

 >> Methods and functions are exactly the same into the engine : a zend_function structure (union).
-This is just vocabulary.
+This is just vocabulary ("method", "function").

 Methods are represented by an union (zend_function).
-Methods are compiled by the PHP compiler, and added to the function_table attribute of the zend_class_entry.
-So, at runtime, every method is present, this is just a matter of fetching back its pointer to execute it.
+Methods are compiled by the PHP compiler, and added to the *function_table* attribute of the *zend_class_entry*.
+So at runtime every method is present, this is just a matter of fetching back its pointer to execute it.

 	typedef union _zend_function {
-		zend_uchar type;	/* MUST be the first element of this struct! */
+		zend_uchar type;

 		struct {
-			zend_uchar type;  /* never used */
+			zend_uchar type;
 			const char *function_name;
 			zend_class_entry *scope;
 			zend_uint fn_flags;